MuLancer/APEuro/country/France.md

        + New France: Quebec
     * _Minister_: Jean-Baptiste Colbert
     * _Religion_: Revoked the Edict of Nantes
-        + demolished Huguenot churches and schools
+        * demolished Huguenot churches and schools
-        + take away their rights
+        * take away their rights
-         + 200,000 Huguenots exiled to England and the Netherland
+         * 200,000 Huguenots exiled to England and the Netherland
    * _Warfare_:
         + Early stage: conquered territories in Germany and Flanders
         + 1688: Britain Glorious Revolution caused William of Orange to become the king of England.
 Netherlands waged total war against France
         + Later stage: War of Spanish Succession
+                 + Result: l

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3Nzg0Nzk1MTgsMTQ0Njk0ODU5MF19
+eyJoaXN0b3J5IjpbMzk5MDAwNjIxLDE0NDY5NDg1OTBdfQ==
 -->